SdAm1n/TicTacToe/README.md

 # Tic Tac Toe
 This is a multiplayer Tic Tac Toe CLI game written in C++.

+Requirement: C++ compiler (preferably GNU Compiler) needs to be installed in your pc.

 ### How to run on Linux
 * Using the makefile